Many people assume that the car’s battery is the only thing that powers all electrical components in the car.

 The serpentine belt and pulleys are often pretty easy and cheap to replace.

 3. Faulty fuse

-Fuses blow up due to a power surge or they wear out.
-When this happens, current will stop flowing to the alternator.
+Fuses blow up due to a power surge, or they wear out.
+When this happens, the current will stop flowing from the alternator.
 The solution is to check your car’s manual for the particular fuse that controls the alternator and replace it.

 There are some easy steps you can go through to check the function of your alternator.

-- Tap the alternator carefully with a hammer while the engine is runnin; if the charging goes back to normal, the coals inside it are worn out.
+- Tap the alternator carefully with a hammer while the engine is running; if the charging goes back to normal, the carbon brushes inside it are worn out and need a replacement.

-- Check the large power cable to the alternator and the fuse, usually a large 40-60 amp fuse located near the battery.
+- Check the large power cable to the alternator and the fuse, usually, a large 40-60 amp fuse near the battery.